Ecash is a digital payment system, developed by David Chaum in 1983, that uses cryptographic techniques to ensure secure and private payments.

 Fedimint operates through a federated model where a group of trusted entities (called “guardians”) manage funds collectively through the use of multi-sig.

 Cashu and Fedimint use various terms for the processes of creating, redeeming, and transferring bitcoin-backed ecash.
 To provide clarity, we’ll use neutral terms in our explanations and provide a translation table for specific implementations.
+While the underlying technology differs, the end user experience of ecash wallets is very similar to Lightning wallets - users simply send and receive sats without needing to understand the technical conversion between bitcoin and ecash happening behind the scenes.
+Most users won’t notice any significant differences from their usual Lightning wallet experience.

 1. User deposits funds - The user deposits bitcoin into a mint or federation.
 Typically this is done by generating a lightning invoice through the mint and paying it.